finos/common-domain-model/documentation/source/documentation.rst

 ^^^^^^^^
 (*To be completed*)

-A *workflow* is meant represents a set of actions, which are tied via *lineage* into a sequence, that lead to the formation of a business event.
-Each action in the workflow sequence is represented by a *workflow step*.
+A *workflow* is meant represents a set of actions or steps that are required to trigger a business event.
+The workflow is organised into a sequence and each step is represented by a *workflow step*.

 .. code-block:: Haskell